gyetvan-andras/ModernLook-OSX/README.md

 #Description

 ModernLook-OSX is the amalgamation of different ideas found all around the net (especially on [stackoverflow.com](http://stackoverflow.com) ) discussing about how to achieve the look of application rewritten by Apple for Yosemite.

+So there is nothing revolutionary, however I hope somebody could find it useful.

 Most of the components are derived from NS* native components and add special UI code to fit into the general ModernLook.
 For example, there is the MLTextField component which is derived from NSTextField.
 The new component initializes the NSTextField with hardcoded values (font, colors, etc.) and overrides the original painting code to add a thin line beneath the component.